Questandachievement7Developer/q7os/README.md

 | Raspberry pi 3B                        | Running great but an old MaruchiTarento architechture that this OS was based on     |
 | Windows 10 WSL1 (Debian)             | Bootloader running but crashes ( whole computer ) at setup           |

+>This led me to believe that the problem sourced from the custom kernel itself </ br>
+>What if we include a function auto build on the q7OS that will make specialized kernel fuse it with the source specific kernel hardware and apply it automagically, that would increase the stability and compatibility to a unprecedented level!

 # OS Usages
 ## Bootloader